irublev/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

 Namely, this is a consecutive execution of **exec** and **fetch** methods.
 And we concentrate on details namely for retrieval of arrays.

-What concerns the format in which data may be returned.
-This is configured by setting **DataReturnFormat** parameter via **setdbprefs** function.
-And it is not reasonale to set **DataReturnFormat** to 'numeric'.
-Because in this case all the values of array types are substituted by the value of **NullNumberRead** parameter (also set by means of **setdbprefs**).
-And hence all such values are lost.
+The format in which data may be returned is configured by **DataReturnFormat** parameter via **setdbprefs** function.
+Setting this parameter to 'numeric' is not reasonable because in such case all the values of array types are lost as they are substituted by the value of
+**NullNumberRead** parameter (also set via **setdbprefs** function).
 Thus, it makes sense to consider only the cases when **DataReturnFormat** parameter is set to 'cellarray' or 'structure'.
 In the examples below we assume that `dbConn` is an object of **database.jdbc.connection** class obtained by the command

 ```matlab
 dbConn=database(dbName,userName,passwordStr,...